For Those Looking To Make Fast Money Illegally, Stolen Property Gets The Job Done. But It Doesn’t End There.

 Always do a double-check of doors on the way out of the house and on the way to bed.

-I believe with property theft happening all over the world it has become the norm for those who are afraid of it.
+I believe that with property theft happening all over the world, it has become the norm for those who are afraid of it.

 The bottom line is you have to care.

-Every night before bed my dad would check our front and garage door to make sure it was closed and then locked the doors behind him.
+Each night before bed, my dad would check our front and garage doors to make sure it was closed and then lock the doors behind him.

 Lock and Alarm Vehicles

-I don’t know how many people I know that have had their wallet or purse stolen from their vehicle at home while they slept.
+I don’t know how many people I know who have had their wallet or purse stolen from their vehicle at home while they slept.

 It’s easy for a guy to do because we pull it out of our back pocket and set it in the cup holder or glove box.